InnoDB does not physically remove a row from

 purge threads.
 The number of purge threads is controlled by the

-operations are spread across many tables, increase the setting.
+the busy tables.
+If DML operations are spread across many tables,

 is the maximum number of purge threads permitted.
 The purge system

-automatically adjusts the number of purge threads as necessary.
+automatically adjusts the number of purge threads that are used.

 variable defines the number of undo log pages that purge parses